-- 3.15 The version of the Fair Value Based approach, applied in this Discussion Paper, measures the pension obligation at the sum of the fair value of the contributions made to date, the returns accumulated to date and the fair value of the minimum return guarantee related to the contributions made to date. - 3.16 Using the fair value of plan assets when estimating the fair value of the first component assumes, among other things, that the own credit risk of Entity X is negligible. - 3.17 The formula used to estimate the fair value of minimum return guarantee is based on a probability based approach and derives from Black and Scholes valuation model.
+- 3.15 For the purpose of illustrating of the Fair Value Based approach (see paragraphs 4.22 to 4.43 below), EFRAG assumed that the fair value of the pension obligation would be the sum of the fair values of its two components i.e. the total contributions made increased by the accumulated returns and the minimum guaranteed return related to the contributed amounts. - 3.16 The estimation of the fair value of the first component assumes that the own credit risk of Entity X is negligible.
+Consequently, the fair value of that obligation is estimated at the fair value of the plan assets (or payable contributions). - 3.17 The formula used to estimate the fair value of minimum return guarantee is based on a probability based approach and derives from Black and Scholes valuation model.
 The model requires estimating several rates, which have been assumed at the following levels: - (a) Risk free rate: 0.25% this rate is assumed not to change during the term of the plan; - (b) Standard deviation of the plan asset returns: 11.76%.
 This figure is based on the variation of the returns of the United Nations Joint Staff Pension Fund.
 The standard deviation is assumed not to change during the term of the plan.